Located within a two and a half hour drive from LA lies Joshua Tree, a magical place in the Mojave Desert.

 I ordered the burger with fries.
 The meat was really good.
 The fries were also outstandingly good, but the condiments were underwhelming.

 When I was about to place my order, the waiter told me that the ribs and the mac and cheese were delicious.
 I had the option to choose a side of mac and cheese, but I wanted something lighter, so I had the fries, which, again, were reaaally good.
-Next to me there was a French family.
-One of the fathers ordered the ribs, which seemed to be their most popular menu item and once he took the first bite, he uttered “wooow” like 7 times.
+Next to me there was a group of French tourists with kids.
+One of the fathers ordered the ribs the girl had just mentioned, and once he took the first bite, he uttered “wooow” like 7 times.
 Also when I left, everyone seemed to be eating the mac and cheese, which looked amazing.

 Other places I didn’t go: